CUDA, Unity, Unreal, Hair simulation - and learning new lessons alongside lessons learned

 So I'm going to start with hair simulation and shading, since the last year and a half of my life has been immersed in that, namely AMD's TressFX (version 4.1) which released in December 2019 as both a standalone engine integration (using AMD's Cauldron engine framework for samples) and as an engine integration into Unreal 4.22.3 (not a plugin, it was necessary to tap into the engine rendering pipeline directly).

 And some fun shader work I did for FEMFX, a Finite Element Model collision method with some spectacular deforming and fracturing collision effects .
 TressFX 4.1 has many improvements as well, including simulation speed-ups, and better documentation and an improved Maya Exporter (hair export for engine consumption).
 But I'm not going to be promoting FEMFX or TressFX, explicitly, those interested can check them out for yourselves, or (for hair) wait until Unreal's 4.24 experimental hair rendering/simulation is more mature and ready for production.
-Both are worth checking out though - and the engineers and artists involved with both projects are awesome folks!
+Both are worth checking out though - and some of the engineers and artists involved with both projects are awesome folks!
+(Some aren't, but isn't that the way?
+And I have no love for AMD in general and am happy to no longer be there.
+But that doesn't change my opinion about the amazing work done on TressFX 4.1 and FEMFX.)

 In fact, one fun experiment will be looking at how we might take advantage of Unity engine's plugin system - more challenging when you need access to their rendering pipeline, but in my opinion, easier than other engines/frameworks, if you just want to write some custom shaders.